csvpath/csvpath/README.md

 ## The print function

-Before we get into the details of the scanning and matching parts of paths, including all the functions, let's look at print.
+Before we get into the details of scanning and matching, let's look at what CsvPath can print.
 The `print` function has several important uses, including:

+- Validating CSV files
 - Debugging csvpaths
-- Validating CSV files
 - Creating new CSV files based on an existing file

+You can <a href='https://github.com/dk107dk/csvpath/blob/main/docs/printing.md'>read more about the mechanics of printing here</a>.

 <a name="validating"></a>
 ### Validating CSV